MamoruTakata/MamoruTakata.github.io/_pages/cv.md

 * B.S. in Faculty of Agriculture, Tokyo University of Agriculture and Technology, 2007
 * M.S. in Graduate School of Agriculture, Tokyo University of Agriculture and Technology, 2010
-* Ph.D in United Graduate School of Agricultural Science, Tokyo University of Agriculture and Technology, 2013
+* Ph.D. in United Graduate School of Agricultural Science, Tokyo University of Agriculture and Technology, 2013

 ---